-Reconstructions based on reflection and transmission imaging were used to generate images of reflection, sound speed and attenuation for every patient in the study, so that a volumetric assessment of each parameter could be undertaken.
+Reconstructions based on reflection and transmission imaging are used to generate images of reflection, sound speed and attenuation for every patient in the study, so that a volumetric assessment of each parameter could be undertaken.
 The motivation for this approach is to determine whether the measurement of multiple parameters can be used to characterize breast tissue [13] and thereby improve the specificity and sensitivity of the exam relative to standard US and mammography, each of which is based on single parameter imaging.
-An example of multi-parameter imaging is shown in Fig. 6.
+An example of multi-parameter imaging is shown in Fig. 5.

-Figure 6.
+Figure 5.
 Examples of reflection and transmission images.
-Left: Sound speed image.
-Middle: Reflection image.
-Right: Attenuation image.
+Left: sound speed image.
+Center: attenuation image.
+Right: Reflection image.

 Visual characterization of tissue can be implemented through the process of image fusion.
-In our approach we have used the primary RGB colors to represent each of the three parameters of reflection, sound speed and attenuation respectively, for the data shown in Fig. 6.
-A false color image, obtained by fusing the three images together, results in an image that represents all three parameters.
-A visual representation of such characterization is shown in Fig. 7.
+We use the primary RGB colors to represent each of the three parameters of reflection, sound speed and attenuation, respectively, for the data shown in Fig. 6.
+A false color image, obtained by fusing the three images together, represents all three parameters.
+A visual representation of such characterization is shown in Fig. 6.

-Figure 7: Top: Reflection (red), sound speed (green) and attenuation (blue) images.
-Bottom: Fusion image obtained by fusing the above images.
+Figure 6.
+Top: Reflection (red), sound speed (green) and attenuation (blue) images.
+Bottom: Fusion images obtained by fusing the above images.